 Tips on How to Play High Notes on Bass Clarinet

-When you start learning how to make bass clarinet, the notes (especially notes over the break) can be difficult to get out.
+When you start learning how to play bass clarinet, the notes (especially notes over the break) can be difficult to get out.
 They may not be speaking at all, or they might squeak often.
 Whatever your issue, there's a solution!

 If you're having trouble with notes from the first B over the break and up, then the problem could be a variety of things.
 If they aren't speaking at all, you might want to try tightening up a little bit, so that the reed will be able to vibrate more.
 If your embouchure is already very tight, then you can loosen up, also to help the reed vibrate more.
 It would also help for you to move the reed down on your mouthpiece.
 You could try a smaller-size reed (ex. if you're on a 2 1/2, use a 2), especially if when you try to play, the air seems to pass right under the reed.
 Make sure that before you start playing, your reed is completely soaked.

 If the notes are very squeaky, that's a good start.
 Keep playing them squeaky, until you gain the muscle control in your mouth that you need to reign your sound back in.
 The muscles will come with more playing- practice makes permanent!
 Once you can tell that your embouchure is more muscular, practice saying the letter "M" tightly while playing- this will help you be sure that you have the right idea, even if the details aren't perfect.
-With bass clarinet, there is no "exact" way to play it.
-You should do what feels right for YOU, and what gives YOU the best sound, while still taking the basics into account.
+With the bass clarinet, there is no "exact" way to play it.
+You should do what feels right for you, and what gives you the best sound, while still taking the basics into account.

 Next time you pick up your instrument, be sure to soak your reed completely before starting to play.
 Warm up your instrument by playing long-tones and scales for at least 5 minutes, so that, when you start playing your actual pieces, your reed is ready to go.
 That way, the high notes should speak easier.
 Good luck!

-- Get a better, more professional mouthpiece (Fobes, Hawkins, Morgan, and Grabner are GREAT, but they all cost over $200.
+- Get a better, more professional mouthpiece (Fobes, Hawkins, Morgan, and Grabner are great, but they all cost over $200.
 You can't go wrong with Yamaha, Selmer, or Bundy!)

 - Press the thumb key hard when trying to play the high notes.
 Imagine that you are shoving the mouthpiece into your mouth, and put lots of pressure into it.